uxifiit/UXC/src/core/UXC.Core.Data.Compatibility.GazeToolkit/README.md

 ## License

-UXC.Core.Data.Conversion.GazeToolkit is licensed under the terms of the GNU Lesser General Public License version 3 only as published by the [Free Software Foundation](https://www.fsf.org/) - see the [COPYING.txt](COPYING.txt) and the [COPYING.LESSER.txt](COPYING.LESSER.txt) files for details.
+UXC.Core.Data.Compatibility.GazeToolkit is licensed under the terms of the GNU Lesser General Public License version 3 only as published by the [Free Software Foundation](https://www.fsf.org/) - see the [COPYING.txt](COPYING.txt) and the [COPYING.LESSER.txt](COPYING.LESSER.txt) files for details.

 ## Contacts